hamidghaedi/Unsupervised_Clustering_for_Gene_Expression_data/README.md

 #### [3] applying clustering algorithms,
 #### [4] Assessing cluster assignment

 I use a dataset coming from an RNA-seq experiment on 476 patients with non-muscle invasive bladder cancer.
 To make this tutorial reproducible , clinical data can be downloaded from this repo and normalized RNA-seq data could be obtained  through this [link](https://drive.google.com/file/d/1AUxF3VYBb-O1ZAVuqJIgU5n53bmjfvnG/view?usp=sharing) .
+So if you are willing to use these materials, start your analysis from ``feature selection`` section onward.
 _________________________________________________________________________________________________________________________________________________________________________________________

 ### [1] Data preparation